Uniti Group Inc Annual Shareholders Meeting Transcript

 Operator

-Hello, and welcome to Uniti Group Bank 2019 Annual Meeting of Stockholders.
+Good morning and welcome to the Uniti Group Annual Meeting of Stockholders.

-I would like to turn the conference over to Kenny Gunderman, President and CFO of Uniti Group.
+I would now like to turn the conference over to Kenny Gunderman.
 Please go ahead.

 Kenneth A. Gunderman - Uniti Group Inc. - President, CEO & Director

-Thank you and good morning.
+Thank you, and good morning.
 I'm Kenny Gunderman, President and CEO of Uniti Group.
-On behalf of the company's Board of Directors and management, I'd like to welcome you to the 2019 Annual Meeting of Stockholders.
-I will act as Chairman of the annual meeting.
+On behalf of the company's Board of Directors and management, I'd like to welcome you to the 2020 Annual Meeting of Stockholders.
+I will act as Chairman of the Annual Meeting.

 I now call the meeting to order and ask Daniel Heard, our Corporate Secretary, to record the minutes.
 We will address the business of this meeting in accordance with the agenda set out in the proxy statement.
-The voting polls were opened on April 4, 2019.
-Please note that we will close the polls momentarily, so if you have not voted, please do so now via the annual meeting web portal.
+The voting polls were closed on April 2, 2020.
+Please note that we will close the polls momentarily, so if you have not voted, you should do so now via the annual meeting web portal.
 Stockholders who have previously voted and do not wish to change their vote are not required to take further action.

 Uniti Group Inc Annual Shareholders Meeting Transcript